kev7037/GoogleBooksAPI-Kamernet/README.md

 <br/>
 The result of the search will be stored using `SqlClient`.
 <br/>
-User next searches will be either fetched from Google Books API or Local Database.
+User's next searches will be either fetched from Google Books API or Local Database.

 The project is `code-first` and uses: